 The total amount of compensation available for a Virginia Beach medical malpractice victim will vary depending on the circumstances surrounding each situation.
 Medical malpractice lawyers will work with trusted economic and medical experts who can fully evaluate the patient and the situation to calculate total expected losses.
 Compensation amounts will be based on various factors, including the severity of the patient’s injuries, the length of the recovery time, the level of a victim’s pain and suffering, and more.

-Time Limit for Filing Medical Malpractice Lawsuits in Virginia
+What Is The Time Limit for Filing Medical Malpractice Lawsuits in Virginia Beach?

 When we examine Va.
 Code Ann. § 8.01-243, we can see that the medical malpractice statute of limitations in Virginia is two years from the date an injury occurs.
 This means that medical malpractice victims or their personal representatives have to file a lawsuit against the alleged negligent medical provider within two years or they will likely lose the ability to recover the compensation they are entitled to.